International Security and Intelligence

 Introduction

-This four-week summer programme offers a unique opportunity to work with leading practitioners and academics from the security and intelligence communities in the delightful riverside setting of Magdalene College.
+This four-week summer programme offers a unique opportunity to work with leading practitioners and academics from the security and intelligence communities in the delightful setting of Emmanuel College.
 Chaired by Sir Richard Dearlove (formerly head of MI6, Britain’s Secret Intelligence Service) and convened by Professor Michael Goodman and Dr David Gioe, the International Security and Intelligence Programme (ISI) will consider the claims of state secrecy, the threat of nuclear proliferation, of cyber attack, of terrorism, the problems generated by the demand for regional security and the security challenges of revolutions and governing diversity.
 Intelligence collection, analysis of the product, and its dissemination to customers remain at the core of the intelligence cycle.
 Counterintelligence and covert action play more opaque but still vital roles at the heart of the nation state.
 Understanding these perspectives, what intelligence can achieve, but also its limitations, are major Programme and Conference themes.
 With its emphasis on contemporary and future challenges and practice, ISI will appeal to those with an academic or professional interest in intelligence and contemporary threats.

 Academics

 ISI models its approach to teaching and learning on that offered at Cambridge.
-Through lectures, seminars, a 2-day conference and ‘supervisions’ (see below) providing a minimum of 45hrs contact time, ISI students will explore the role of the intelligence and security agencies in a democratic society, applying the enduring principles of intelligence and security to cutting-edge problems.
-The 45hrs contact time comprises:
+Through lectures, seminars, a 2-day conference and ‘supervisions’ (see below) providing a minimum of 50hrs contact time, ISI students will explore the role of the intelligence and security agencies in a democratic society, applying the enduring principles of intelligence and security to cutting-edge problems.
+The 50hrs contact time comprises:

 -